kubeshark/docs/src/pages/en/cloud_forensics.md

 ---
 title: Cloud Forensics
-description:
+description: Cloud forensics through raw traffic capture and PCAP export from your Kubernetes network.
 layout: ../../layouts/MainLayout.astro
 ---

 Cloud forensics can be extremely useful for incident investigation, both for security and infrastructure professionals.

 Traffic includes information that can be useful to find the root cause of a problem or a breach.